lu-dwig/trojan/README.md

 # trojan
-this is a folder containing a trojan payload .exe file used to gain access to a host "windows"
+this is a folder containing a trojan payload .exe file used to gain access to a host "windows operating system " as atarget host .

 ##how to use